Skip to content

 WDFW Range Map

 The Carpenter Ridge Pack was formed by wolves that split off from the Smackout Pack in northeast Washington.
-They were known to have had at least 2 pups in 2014, but in 2015 there were only two wolves sighted in the pack.
+They were known to have had at least two pups in 2014, but in 2015, there were only two wolves sighted in the pack.

-As of the end of 2018, the family included 11 wolves, and they had breeding pair status for the year.
+At the end of 2018, the family was made up of 11 wolves, including a breeding pair.
 One wolf from the family was collared by state wolf biologists in January 2019.
 In November 2019, a collared male wolf (W87M) from the pack dispersed into eastern Montana.
 He was then killed in a legal wolf hunt in Montana’s Little Belt Mountains.

 A two-year-old female was collared in July 2020, and she dispersed north.
 In an area just west of the Smackout Pack territory, she formed a new pack called the Onion Creek Pack.